Lamine Yamal: Reception

-With his technical profile, Yamal was compared to former Barcelona footballer Lionel Messi, like many La Masia products before him.
-Yamal has also drawn comparisons with former Barcelona player Neymar due to their similar playing style that involve a lot of dribbling, flair and chance creations.
-Yamal has also stated Neymar to be a major influence to the way he plays.
-He has been described by media sources as being the best young footballer in the world; many media outlets have praised him as the best teenage footballer ever.
-However, Steven Gerrard has stated that Michael Owen remains the greatest teenage footballer.
+With his technical profile, Yamal has been compared to Lionel Messi.
+He has also drawn comparisons with Neymar due to their similar playing style that involves a lot of dribbling, flair and chance creation.
+Yamal has stated that Neymar is a major influence on the way he plays.
+Between 2024 and 2026, Yamal was ranked as the best young player in the world (La Vanguardia, the best player under 21 years of age (ESPN), the all-time greatest teenage player (Goal, the second-best player in the world (The Guardian, and the best player in the world (Sky Sports).